robertjahn/dtcli-webproxy/README.md

 Jump to the Run section below to see how to just use it.

-## 2. Build Docker and push to your own repo
+## 2. Build Docker and push to your own Docker Hub account

 You will need a docker hub account and you will have to have run ```docker login``` first.